 I don't like cakey blondies, I like them chewy and nutty.
 That's exactly what these were.
 And because of the maple syrup and walnuts, they felt like a great dessert for fall.
 I recommend them for Thanksgiving.

-Diamond Nuts of California asked me to share my baking fantasies...
-My first fantasy is that everything I try turns out to be fantastic!!
+My first fantasy is that everything I bake turns out fantastic!!
 I wish that were the case, but I have my share of baking fails, and sometimes I have to retry the recipe a bunch of times to get it right.